 How much time do you need to visit the Duomo in Milan?

 Although you have the option to buy tickets directly at the physical ticket office (located in the Palazzo Reale, to the right of the cathedral), we wouldn’t recommend it.
-Mainly because you run the risk of them selling out for the day and time you wanted, especially during high season.
+You run the risk of them selling out for the day and time you wanted, especially during high season.
 Just as importantly, buying them online lets you skip one of the most tedious lines: the one for the main entrance.
 So, our advice is to plan ahead and buy your tickets online.

 • High Season (April to September, Christmas, and Easter): During these months, the crowds are huge.
 The line to get into the cathedral can mean a wait of 30 to 60 minutes.
 If you also want to take the elevator up to the terraces, get ready for a second line that can add another 20 to 30 minutes to your wait.